hnayani26/courseshaalaa/README.md

 Teachers can create assignments and change the course description.
 Working courses displays the current courses he is teaching.
 Students can access the teacher's courses, assignments, and videos.
+Students will begin by logging in.
+He can then see all of the courses, including those that he is presently enrolled in and those that have been recommended to him.
+He can see the assignments and videos by clicking on the course details.